Specialist BAEC Menu

 Learner Code of Conduct

 we are committed to an inclusive, safe and friendly environment for learners and staff at all times.
-Users are required to comply with the LLDD Learner Code of Conduct.
+Users are required to comply with the SEN Learner Code of Conduct.
 You can download a copy here.

 Statement of Intent - Autism Awareness